ut-code/rplace/README.md

 things that change on release mode:
 - environment variables (WEB_ORIGIN and VITE_API_ENDPOINT)
+  - dotenv uses .env.production instead of .env
-- vite is built (in devmode it's hot-reloaded)
+- vite is built into static files (it's hot-reloaded in dev mode)

 ## Generated files